 Vickers agreed that our adversaries have become stronger than ever: “Today we face perhaps the greatest threat environment since the end of the Cold War.
 The further you go out, the more dangerous it gets, especially when you combine advances in technology with the rise of really capable adversaries.”

 Vickers knows the challenge of fighting a really capable adversary from a position of weakness—after serving in SOF, he led the Central Intelligence Agency’s small-footprint effort to oust the Soviet Union from Afghanistan (you may remember him as the whiz kid in Charlie Wilson’s War).
-He later served in a number of government roles, including as the assistant secretary of defense for special operations, low-intensity conflict, and interdependent capabilities, and later as undersecretary of defense for intelligence.
+He later served in a number of government roles, including as the assistant secretary of defence for special operations, low-intensity conflict and interdependent capabilities, and later as undersecretary of defence for intelligence.

 With their broad perspectives on conflict, Vickers and Tovo see US adversaries’ new strategies not as isolated tactics but as part of larger societal trends.
 For example, digital influence operations are only effective because of the extent to which we use digital technologies in all aspects of our lives.

-Vickers concurred and noted that multiple types of technology will affect society, war, and SOF.
-Advances in technology will also be weaponized, such as hypersonics, directed energy, and ubiquitous surveillance and identity technologies.
+Vickers concurred and noted that multiple types of technology will affect society, war and SOF.
+Advances in technology will also be weaponised, such as hypersonics, directed energy, and ubiquitous surveillance and identity technologies.

 Vickers further sees those macrotrends are directly driving the security situation that SOF must navigate: “The resumption of great power competition is our biggest threat.
 At the highest end, we’re really facing something new—the biggest economy we’ve ever faced, nothing like it in the 20th century.
 Technologically, it’s getting more competitive.
 The real threat is from those who intend to exceed us in every domain.”

-How can the US military and SOF meet those challenges?
+How can the UK military and SOF meet those challenges?
 That’s a question that Mark Mitchell thinks about a lot.
 A retired colonel from Army Special Forces, Mitchell served in Iraq, both during Desert Storm and through many tours during Operation Iraqi Freedom.
-But he is most known for his courage under fire during the earliest days of the war in Afghanistan, for which he received the first Distinguished Service Cross awarded since the Vietnam War, a recognition second only to the Medal of Honor.
-Today, Mitchell serves as the principal deputy assistant secretary of defense for special operations/low-intensity conflict.
+But he is most known for his courage under fire during the earliest days of the war in Afghanistan, for which he received the first Distinguished Service Cross awarded since the Vietnam War, a recognition second only to the Medal of Honour.
+Today, Mitchell serves as the principal deputy assistant secretary of defence for special operations/low-intensity conflict.

 “Conceptually, we’re prisoners of our own experience,” Mitchell said.
-He noted that SOF has been engaged in counterterrorism and counterinsurgency operations, which consist principally of raids, precision air strikes, and similar “direct action” operations.
-Meanwhile, US adversaries are gaining an advantage by using entirely other means—without fighting directly, they are attacking US democracy, stealing critical technologies, undermining alliances, and coercing partners.
+He noted that SOF has been engaged in counterterrorism and counterinsurgency operations, which consist principally of raids, precision air strikes and similar “direct action” operations.
+Meanwhile, UK adversaries are gaining an advantage by using entirely other means—without fighting directly, they are attacking UK democracy, stealing critical technologies, undermining alliances and coercing partners.